 In the pilot study region of Qinghai Province, we visited 81 cultivated pastures.
-Of these, 40 were Dahurian wildrye (Elymus

-- 165 nutans) fields, 11 were miscanthus (Elymus sibiricus) fields, 6 were annual bluegrass (Poa crymophila) fields, 4 were ryegrass (Lolium perenne) fields, 2 were Guinea grass (Roegneria grandiglumis) fields, and 18 were oat (Avena sativa) fields.
+Of these, 40 were Dahurian wildrye (Elymus nutans) fields, 11 were miscanthus (Elymus sibiricus) fields, 6 were annual bluegrass (Poa crymophila) fields, 4 were ryegrass (Lolium perenne) fields, 2 were Guinea grass (Roegneria grandiglumis) fields, and 18 were oat (Avena sativa) fields.
 In the pilot study region of the Tibet Autonomous Region, we visited 114 cultivated pastures.
 Of these fields, 62 were oat pasture (Avena sativa), 33 were alfalfa (Medicago sativa), 10 were silage corn (Zea mays), and 9 were Dahurian wildrye (Elymus nutans).
-The detailed number and area of the visited cultivated pastures are listed in Table 1 and shown in Fig. 3a and Fig. 3c. - 170 The boundaries of the visited cultivated pastures were recorded using a handheld Global Positioning System (GPS) device.
-Fig. 3a and 3c show the spatial distribution of the two land cover categories (cultivated pasture and other) in the pilot study regions used to train the RF binary classification model.
+The detailed number and area of the visited cultivated pastures are listed in Table 1 and shown in Fig. 3a and c.
+The boundaries of the visited cultivated pastures were recorded using a handheld global positioning system (GPS) device.
+Figure 3a and c show the spatial distribution of the two land cover categories (cultivated pasture and other) in the pilot study regions used to train the RF binary classification model.
 The number and area of the training polygons for cultivated pasture and other are summarized in Table 2.